qiyao-pan/qiyao-pan.github.io/content/about/main/index.md

   I am currently a teaching assistant for the M.S. program in Quantitative Methods in the Social Sciences at the Graduate Center.
 I also serve as student representative for the ASA Section on Asia and Asian America for 2025-2026.

-  In my spare time, I am a violinist in community orchestras and occasionally in chamber music groups.
+  In my spare time, I am a violinist in community orchestras and occasionally at chamber music events.

 show_outro: false